Exciting Programme both Individually and as a School Team

 At St Dominic’s we arrange transition days, transition trips and induction days to make sure that your daughter settles in happily to the sixth from.

 The sixth form will lead in drawing up policies such as the anti bullying policy which includes cyber bullying.
 They become school prefects and are enthusiastic about raising funds for charity.
-The girls are encouraged to take ownership of their work, and their activities.
+Students are encouraged to take ownership of their work, and their activities.

 There is truly a development of spirit here with emphasis on good deeds, moral fibre and developing an understanding of the wider world.

 St. Dominic’s Grammar School has a sound Christian foundation and yet is open to children of all faiths or no faith.
 Through discussion and forum, Form time, students are encouraged to discuss moral issues, they are taught truth, and responsible behaviour.
 We have an ethos that is respectful, maintains a high standard of behaviour, and of course has a strong work ethic.
 They are encouraged to consider others, to love your neighbour as yourself, to be kind to one another and whatever they do, to do it cheerfully.